Derrick Burgess: Professional career

-First stint with Eagles
+Philadelphia Eagles (first stint)

-Burgess was drafted in the third round (63rd overall) by the Philadelphia Eagles in the 2001 NFL Draft.
+Burgess was drafted in the third round (63rd overall) by the Philadelphia Eagles in the 2001 NFL draft.
 He appeared in all 16 games as a rookie and had six sacks.
 In 2002, however, he broke his foot in the first game of the season and missed the rest of the year.
 He then missed all of 2003 due to a torn Achilles tendon.

 He returned healthy in 2004 and started 12 regular season games for the Eagles, recording 2.5 sacks.
 He had more success in the postseason, where he recorded three quarterback sacks, including the Eagles' only sack in Super Bowl XXXIX against the New England Patriots.